spacetelescope/specviz/docs/launching.rst

     $ specviz

-If you only wish to inspect a single FITS or ASCII file using the default :ref:`doc_custom_loaders` file formatting, you can also pass in the filename as a command line argument, as follows::
+If you only wish to inspect a single file, you can also pass in the filename as a command line argument, as follows::

     $ specviz filename